TheTaylorLee/PSPortableLight/README.md

 # PSPortableLight

 Deploys a portable PowerShell package with often used modules.
-When updates are released, launching PSPortable will present a changelog and prompt to use update-console to update if desired.
+When updates are released, launching PSPortableLight will present a changelog and prompt to use update-console to update if desired.

 This is a lighter version of [PSPortable](https://github.com/TheTaylorLee/PSPortable) for quicker deployment and a smaller install.